rjfarmer/pyMesa/README.md

 Python dependencies can be installed with:

 ``
-python -m pip install -r requirements.txt
+python -m pip install .
 ``

 We also need the following tool from installed by you system package manager or other means: